I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 Earn points on stays

-You'll earn points on reservation expenses but not other expenditures, earning as follows:
+You’ll earn points on eligible room charges as follows:

 To muddy the waters a little, some properties may allow you to earn more points on items like spas, restaurants, gift shops, and resort charges.
 However, these vary from property to property, so you must keep an eye out for the details when booking or visiting a property.